Doctor of Medical Science (DMSc)

 DMSc Advanced Professional Practice Concentration Curriculum

-The coursework includes three main areas of focus to support professional development for PAs in clinical practice and nonclinical healthcare-related roles:
+The coursework includes two main areas of focus to support professional development for PAs in clinical practice and nonclinical healthcare-related roles:

 1. Leadership development in administration, organizational behavior, healthcare regulation, global health, and disaster medicine occurs in the PA 910, PA 920, PA 930, PA 940, and PA 950 courses.